-Analysis- data preparation, descriptive statistics, hypothesis testing, multivariate analysis (inferential statistics), interpretation of results.
+Analysis- data preparation, descriptive statistics, hypothesis testing, multivariate analysis (inferential statistics)

-Unit 5: Report Writing
+Unit 5:ReportWriting

-Writing: review article; scientific research article; technical reports.
+Writing: research proposal; review article; scientific research article; technical report

 - The students will be able to acquire a strong research background and knowledge of research methodology. - The students will have an exposure to analyse the various types of data and understand how primary data can be collected at household's level. - The students will be efficient to write a scientific report and scientific research articles.